lu1zf/dojo-blog/README.md

 # The dojo blog

-This project was made with the object of apply and fixate my concepts of React.\ The dojo blog is a simple minimalist blog that displays, create, edit and delete posts.
+This project was made with the objective of apply and fixate my concepts of React.

+The dojo blog is a simple minimalist blog that displays, create, edit and delete posts.

 ## To run this project